-Instead, purchase second hand from op shops or charity shops to continue the life cycle of your clothing.
+Instead, be a responsible traveller and purchase second hand from op shops or charity shops to continue the life cycle of your clothing.
 Better yet, if you only require clothing for a certain activity or short period of time (e.g. raincoat, hiking gear or those Thailand pants you’ll never wear again) when you’re finished with it donate it to an op shop so the clothing karma continues and it won’t end up in landfill.

 6. DO: Recycle

 We were surprised during our campervan trip in New Zealand how few bins are provided in the National Parks.
 However, this is to avoid wildlife raking through them, the cost of emptying them and the eyesore they create but no bins does not mean you can dump litter wherever you please.
-If a campsite, national park or wherever you are does not offer a bin or recycling, take your litter with you until you find a responsible way to dispose of it.
+If a campsite, national park or wherever you are does not offer a bin or recycling, be a responsible traveller and take your litter with you until you find a responsible way to dispose or recycle it.

 Globally, more than 8 million tonnes of plastics are dumped into the ocean each year.
-If you do see litter on your travels, it takes mere seconds to pick it up.
+If you do see litter on your travels, be a responsible traveller and pick it up – it takes mere seconds.
 In Australia they use the phrase “3 for the sea” by picking up 3 items of rubbish, that’s 3 items less ending up in the ocean or landfill.

 You could also try “Plogging” where you pick up litter as you jog, take a bag on a hike and compete for who picks up the most before you return or have a peek at guys like Adventure Bag Crew or #trashtag on Instagram which went viral this year to get you inspired.